isjeffcom/CUBE.gl-doc/docs/use.md

 The CUBE.gl is build upon three.js.
 You can access the built-in three.js by CUBE.Space.three or CUBE.Space.Three().
 The current build is using three.js 0.119.
 You can also try to import a newer three.js.

+More about three.js you can check [here](https://threejs.org)

-## Use with Framework
+## Use with MVVM Framework

-The CUBE.gl has no limitation to use in any framework as long as you can access a DOM element to render.
+The CUBE.gl has no limitation to use in any MVVM framework as long as you can access DOM element to rendering.

-### Use with vue
+### Use with Vue.js

 Here is an example how to use CUBE.gl in Vue.js with Vue-Cli.